Skip to content

 Submitting an assessment complaint is an opportunity to prove the assessment is incorrect or unfair.

-March 24, 2023, is the last date to file a complaint on 2022 property assessment notices.
+March 25, 2024, is the last date to file a complaint on 2024 property assessment notices.
 For more information on timelines and schedules, view the Key Assessment Dates.

-Please note: If you have filed a complaint, you still must pay your taxes by the due date to avoid penalties.
+Please note: if you have filed a complaint, you still must pay your taxes by the due date to avoid penalties.
 Taxes are due at the end of June.